asraf344/asraf344/README.md

 I’m a seasoned IT professional with **18+ years** of experience spanning **DevOps, software development, cloud architecture, automation, observability and platform engineering**.
 I bring a unique blend of backend engineering and DevOps expertise to build scalable systems, automate delivery, and improve collaboration between development and operations.

+Wanna have a quick call, [Schedule a meeting](https://calendly.com/asraf344/30min).
 ---

 ## Areas of Expertise